Marlinski/libcbor/README.md

 * A ParserInCallback pointer which can be used to modify the parser on runtime as during decoding
 * A list of CBOR tags that were preceding the parsed item
 * the parsed item (it can be a long, float, array, map, or a custom item)

+Check the source to see a list of all the method to parse primitive items.

+### parse custom item with cbor_parse_custom_item

 It is possible to parse a CustomItem by Implementing CborParser.ParseableItem.
 Such class must implement the getItemparser() that returns a CborParser object used to decode the custom item: